hyochan/hackatalk-website/blog/2020-06-24-integrate-relay.md

 tags: [relay, integration]
 ---

 [Relay integration](https://medium.com/dooboolab/integrate-relay-hook-in-expo-app-bae12d50a130) has been done.
-We are willing to provide more resolvers in backend server for other contributors to enjoy same experience.
+We are willing to provide more resolvers in our backend server for other contributors to enjoy same experience.